sf-wdi-gaia/trees/tree-practice.md

 1. Once a user has typed in the first few letters of a flavor, you'd like to be able to suggest the possible full flavor names.
 (For example, typing "CO" would suggest "coffee", "coconut", and "cookies & cream".)
 Describe an algorithm you could use to return an array containing all of the flavors in your trie that start with a given letter sequence.

-### Tree

-**Get as far in this challenge as you can in 15 minutes.**

-Assume for the following challenge that you have a tree data structure.
-As a special bonus operation not always available in trees, you can find the parent of a given node with `.parent` (the parent of the root node is `None`)

-1. Given the names of two people in a military group, and a tree that represents the military hierarchy, your task is to find the lowest-rank person who commands both of the other people (this excludes the people themselves).
-If there is no such person, return `None`.
-This is often called a  `lowest_common_ancestor` function.